7 Foods That Reduce Bloating—and 5 That Cause It

 Best: Peppermint and chamomile tea

-If you're feeling stretched out after dinner, you can sip on a hot cup of peppermint or chamomile tea.
+If you're feeling puffy after dinner, you can sip on a hot cup of peppermint or chamomile tea.
 Both kinds relax GI muscles to help dissipate the gas that causes your stomach to bloat.
 Aside from improving digestion, chamomile can also soothe and relax, which can help ease any sort of stomach discomfort.